Tsuneari Fukuda: Pacifism controversy

 Upon Fukuda's return to Japan, the chief editor of Chūō Kōron, Hōji Shimanaka, asked him to write an article about his travels abroad.
 Fukuda declined, instead offering to write on an alternative subject of his choosing.
-Shimanaka was shocked at the essay Fukuda eventually produced.
-Originally titled "Questioning Pacifism" (平和論に対する疑問, Heiwaron ni tai suru gimon), its content was by watered down by editorial staff before release.
+Shimanaka was shocked by the essay Fukuda eventually produced.
+Originally titled "Questioning Pacifism" (平和論に対する疑問, Heiwaron ni tai suru gimon), its content was watered down by editorial staff before release.
 Retitled "Questions About the Advancement of Pacifism" (平和論の進め方についての疑問, Heiwaron no susumekata ni tsuite no gimon), it was published in December 1954 at Shimanaka's personal discretion.
 In the essay, Fukuda challenged the common conception of the Cold War then put forth by Japanese progressives: that the communist Soviet Union represented peace, while capitalist America was a warmonger, and that Japan should co-operate with the Second World to achieve disarmament and neutrality.
 According to Tsuyoshi Kawakubo, criticising this conception had been considered taboo in the 1950s Japanese media.
-Fukuda argued that the anti-nuclear pacifist ideology, rooted in Japan's suffering of the first atomic bombings during the Second World War, amounted to an abrogation of responsibility, rendering security issues unsolvable and negatively impacting Japan's relations with the US.
-Refusing to engage with the government, Fukuda said, was effectively a means to allow activists to maintain their ideological purity and avoid having to actually do the work of addressing the problems of the day, in what he called the "disease of self-denial".
+Fukuda argued that the anti-nuclear pacifist ideology, rooted in Japan's suffering of the first atomic bombings during the Second World War, amounted to an abrogation of responsibility, rendering security issues unsolvable and negatively impacting Japan's relationship with the United States.
+Refusing to engage with the government, Fukuda said, was effectively a means to allow the activists to maintain their ideological purity and avoid having to actually do the work of addressing the problems of the day, in what he called the "disease of self-denial".

 The essay received scathing criticism, and shocked pacifist activists.
 Shimanaka was warned that featuring essays like Fukuda's would hurt his magazine's sales.
 Fukuda, who had just returned from his year-long trip in America and Europe paid for by the Rockefeller Foundation, was accused of having written the article as a quid pro quo.
 Takeshi Shinmura wrote in The Mainichi Shimbun that Fukuda's viewpoint "was the sort of anti-communist ideology frequently found among Japanese, not the healthy, conventional wisdom held by most scholars of American and European literature".
 Chūō Kōron published Fukuda's reply to this criticism in February 1955, wherein he argued that his remarks had only been deemed problematic because, while many Japanese shared his opinion, it had become difficult to express such thoughts in contemporary Japan.
 What was needed, said Fukuda, was a space for free, open debate, stating "freedom of expression does not mean the freedom to express progressive thoughts alone".
 Three months later, the original essay and Fukuda's reply were republished as a book by Bungeishunjū under the original title, Questioning Pacifism.
 Fukuda was labelled a "dangerous thinker" and a "conservative reactionary" for the arguments he made in these works.
-Fukuda later said that, as a result, was he "ostracised" by the broader community of intellectuals and journalists.
+Fukuda later said that, as a result, he was "ostracised" by the broader community of intellectuals and journalists.
 The controversy even had an impact on his dramatic work.
 Both the Mingei and Haiyuza theatre companies, which had previously performed Fukuda's plays, abandoned further collaboration.